 Currie went on a second mission to China in the summer of 1942, this time as the president's personal representative.
 By this time "Vinegar Joe" Stilwell was in residence, and in his venomous diary he gave the economist the nickname of "Cutie."
 For his part, Currie did his best to get Stilwell relieved, along with the American ambassador to China.
 (Currie himself was bruited as a possible replacement for the ambassador.)

 Postwar, Currie found no place in the Truman administration, so he went to New York and established Lauchlin Currie & Co., a not very successful attempt to strike it rich in the export-import business.
 (A bicycle plant in Shanghai was one of his projects.)
-In 1949 he went back into the public sector, surveying Colombia's economy for the World Bank.
-In time he went to work for the Colombian government, married a Colombian woman, and was granted Colombian citizenship.
-With the exception of two short periods--as a visiting professor in Canada and Britain, and as a diary farmer in Colombia--he worked for that country's government until he died in 1993.
+In 1949 he went back into the public sector, surveying Columbia's economy for the World Bank.
+In time he went to work for the Columbian government, married a Columbian woman, and was granted Columbian citizenship.
+With the exception of two short periods--as a visiting professor in Canada and Britain, and as a diary farmer in Columbia--he worked for that country's government until he died in 1993.

 His expatriation was in large part the result of two unhappy experiences during the Red Scare that accompanied the start of the Cold War.
 In 1948 he appeared before the House Committee on Un-American Activities to answer charges that he had served as a Russian spy during his White House years.
 In 1953 he appeared before a grand jury investigating the same charges.
 Presumably as a result, his passport was not renewed in 1954.
 Under the laws then applying to naturalized citizens--Currie of course was Canadian-born--he thereby lost his U.S. citizenship as well.
 However, no legal charges were ever brought against him.